PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/http-codes.md

 - Authentication is valid, but the user does not have permission to perform the requested operation.
 - Common for access control failures (e.g., valid token but no role or permission).

-Do not use 403 for expired or missing tokens—use 401 instead.
+Do not use 403 for expired or missing tokens-use 401 instead.

 ---